Banner-Image-36-2000-1335.jpg

 • Hotels: 10 nights' accommodation in 5-star and 4-star hotels including:

 • Travel: Land travel by private air-conditioned coach throughout the tour.
-There will be an optional coach transfer from Munich Central Station and Munich International Airport to Salzburg at the start of the tour, and an optional coach transfer to Munich International Airport and Munich Central Station from Mellau at the end of the tour.
+There will be an optional coach transfer from Munich Central Station and Munich International Airport to Mellau at the start of the tour, and an optional coach transfer to Munich International Airport and Munich Central Station from Mellau at the end of the tour.

 • Meals/Drinks: Breakfast each morning at the hotel.
 Four lunches/dinners with wine, water and tea/coffee, a cheese tasting at the KäseKeller and a farewell drinks reception at the Hotel die Wälderin.